pekspro/pekspro.github.io/devblog/_posts/0005 Cache Nuget packages for .NET Core builds/2020-05-03-cache-nuget-packages-for-net-core-builds.markdown

 {% endhighlight %}

-This works, but every time you change a project file a new fingprint will be calculated, and a new cache needs to be created.
+This works, but every time you change a project file a new fingerprint will be calculated, and a new cache needs to be created.

 ## A good solution